-We have appointed a Data Protection Officer (DPO).
-If you have any problems or complaints relating to this policy please contact our DPO, Christopher Cann at Abbey House, Abbey Foregate, Shrewsbury, SY2 6BH or call him on 01743 285888, or email him at email@example.com.
-If you remain dissatisfied, you may lodge a complaint with the Information Commissioner’s Office (ico.org.uk).
+We have appointed Simon Goldhill as Data Protection Officer (DPO) to oversee our compliance with Data Protection Law.
+If you have any problems or complaints relating to this policy please contact our DPO at Sale Point, 125-150 Washway Road, Sale, M33 6AG or email firstname.lastname@example.org If you remain dissatisfied, you may lodge a complaint with the Information Commissioner’s Office (ico.org.uk).

 This policy is subject to change from time to time.

 This policy applies to everyone from whom we collect and process personal information but not limited to, our clients, our referrers of work, barristers and expert witnesses/consultants we employ, other solicitors and their clients or people acting in person, the courts or tribunals, mediators, our regulators, insurance companies, cost draftsmen/lawyers, accountants, auditors

 In addition, the employees of all such entities.